 Sadie hesitated, then stepped aside and let some other students pass.
 Michael and Philip, too, had hung back.
 Liam stood up, but found he was stilly quite tired, and sat back down again.

 Meadows said, "Would the three of you run along to lunch, please?
 I would like to speak to Wren privately."

 Sadie flushed and hurried from the room.
 Michael and Philip reluctantly followed her.
 Meadows crossed the room and checked the hall to make sure that they had all really gone, before shutting the door behind her.

 "You have loyal friends, Liam," she said.
-"It's a credit to you, how fond they have become of you."
+"It's a credit to you, how fond of you they have become."